Kisin modules with descent data and parahoric local models: Introduction

 \section{Introduction}

 Let $K/\Qp$ be a finite extension.
-Kisin~\cite{Fcrystals} showed that the category of finite flat group schemes over $\cO_K$ killed by a power of $p$ is equivalent to the category of \emph{Breuil-Kisin modules} of height $\leq 1$.
-While the former do not naturally live in families, the latter can be made into a moduli space.
+Kisin~\cite{Fcrystals} showed that the category of finite flat commutative group schemes over $\cO_K$ killed by a power of $p$ is equivalent to the category of \emph{Breuil-Kisin modules} of height $\leq 1$.
+While the former do not naturally live in families, one can work with Breuil-Kisin modules with coefficients and study their moduli.
 The landmark paper~\cite{MFFGS} uses moduli of Breuil-Kisin modules to construct resolutions of flat deformation rings with stunning consequences for modularity lifting theorems and applications to the Fontaine-Mazur conjecture.
 The main result of~\cite{MFFGS} is a modularity lifting theorem in the potentially Barsotti-Tate case.
 One of the key points is a rather surprising connection to the theory of \emph{local models of Shimura varieties}.
 Kisin showed that the singularities of the moduli space of Breuil-Kisin modules of rank $n$ (with fixed $p$-adic Hodge type) could be related to the singularities of local models for the group $\Res_{K/\Qp} \GL_n$ (with maximal parahoric level) which had been studied by \cite{PR2}.

 Kisin's result is globalized in~\cite{PRcoeff}, where Pappas and Rapoport construct a global (formal) moduli stack $X^{\mu}$ of Kisin modules with $p$-adic Hodge type $\mu \in (\Z^n)^{\Hom(K, \overline{\Q}_p)}$.
 They link the space $X^{\mu}$ via smooth maps with a (generalized) local model $M(\mu)$.
-When $\mu$ is non-minuscule, $M(\mu)$ is not related to any Shimura variety but is nevertheless known to have nice geometric properties by work of Pappas-Zhu~\cite{PZ} and of the second author~\cite{LevinLM}. $M(\mu)$ is constructed inside a mixed characteristic version of the Beilinson-Drinfeld affine Grassmanian.
+When $\mu$ is non-minuscule, $M(\mu)$ is not related to any Shimura variety but is nevertheless known to have nice geometric properties by work of Pappas-Zhu~\cite{PZ} and of the second author~\cite{LevinLM}. $M(\mu)$ is constructed inside a mixed characteristic version of the Beilinson-Drinfeld affine Grassmannian.
 As a result, the nice geometric properties of $M(\mu)$ transfer to the global moduli stack $X^{\mu}$.

 While the connection between moduli of Breuil-Kisin modules and local models suffices for proving modularity lifting theorems in the potentially Barsotti-Tate case, it doesn't seem capture some of the more subtle aspects of the geometry of local deformation rings.
 These more subtle aspects are connected to the (geometric) Breuil-Mezard conjecture~\cite{BMconj, EGgeomBM}, to the weight part in Serre's conjecture~\cite{BDJ, GHS} and to questions about integral structures in completed cohomology~\cite{BreuilLG, EGS}.
 Therefore, there is considerable interest in generalizing the results of Kisin and Pappas-Rapoport.
 This paper extends the relationship with local models to the case of Breuil-Kisin modules equipped with \emph{tame descent data}.